hdeleon99/Leetcode-Solutions-with-Explanations/HW6/README.txt

         then break the while.

         For every seen node, discard it from nodes.
-Time complexity: The time complexity of this algorithm is O(N).
+Time complexity: The time complexity of this algorithm is O(V + E).
 No node is visited more than once.

 Number 3: